At Sussex Community Foundation, we understand that many people want to leave a legacy to create something of real and lasting value.

 Many of our supporters have been committed to Sussex for many years and don’t want that commitment to end when they pass away.
 It is a reminder that they cared deeply in their lifetime and also acknowledges an ambition to help to build a brighter future.

 We understand that leaving a legacy needs a great deal of thought and consideration.
 First on the list of priorities will be family, friends and loved ones – and rightly so.

+We provide a uniquely flexible range of options for people interested in leaving a permanent legacy for their local community.
 Some people have a clear idea which causes they want to support in their will.
 Others may want to give back to their community but are unsure exactly which charities to support.
-They might be concerned whether a smaller local charity they want to support will still be operating in the longer term.
-Some people might be considering giving a larger sum and setting up their own charitable trust but have found that, for the amount they are planning to give, this option is relatively complicated and expensive.
+They might be concerned whether a smaller local charity will still be operating 30 years from now.

-Supporting existing charities.
+Supporting existing causes

 If a donor wishes to support a number of local charities, a gift can be left to Sussex Community Foundation with instructions to distribute the donation between them, perhaps over a period of years.
 If any of the charities closes down in the meantime, we will ensure that the gift is redirected to another organisation with similar aims.

-Creating a Named Fund.
+Creating a named fund

-Larger gifts of, for example, £25,000 or more, can be used to establish a unique Named Fund at Sussex Community Foundation.
+Larger gifts of, for example, £25,000 or more, can be used to establish a unique named fund at Sussex Community Foundation.
 This is invested and the income used to support the kind of causes specified.
 You can read more about named funds here.

 If you would like to have an informal chat about any of this then Kevin Richmond, our Chief Executive, would be delighted to talk to you.
 Call 01273 409440 or email Kevin Richmond.